dreamcat4/php-fpm/readme.markdown

 ## Autoconf

-This project relies upon the autoconf toolset to generate its `./configure` script.
+This project relies upon its own versions of the autoconf toolset to generate its `./configure` script.
 If you need to use autoconf, then run `./build-autotools` to install it locally.
-If `./build-autotools` fails please consult autoconf.markdown for further instructions.
+If `./build-autotools` fails please consult autoconf.markdown for more information.

 ## Build process

 The make process can be described as:

 	 1) Compile the php sources into object files in the php build directory
 	 2) Compile the fpm sources into object files in the fpm build directory
- 3) Link each fpm object file to its corresponding (same name) php object file
+	 3) Link all the php object file with these fpm object file together
- 4) Output: Static php5 binary, which is php base and including the fpm-cgi extensions
+	 4) Output: Static php5 binary, which is php base and using the fpm's version of fcgi-SAPI as frontend

-Fpm is mixed in with php at the link-level.
-This de-couples the fpm sources, making them somewhat less sensitive to small changes in the php source code.
-We no longer are patching directly onto php source files, but there are 'corresponding' or counterpart source files in those part that fpm touches.
+Fpm is mixed into php at the link-level.
+This de-couples the fpm sources, making the process manager part somewhat less sensitive to changes in the php project.
+PHP-FPM is derived from the fcgi-sapi.
+We no longer patch directly onto php-maintained files.
+Instead there are 3 similar counterpart files from sapi/cgi and fpm's sapi are periodically synced to them.

 ## Installation - untested

-There is an install script in Makefile.frag.
-However its currently broken, and needs to be updated.
+There is an install script in Makefile.frag, currently broken.
+It should be updated and pushed back into bzr / launchpad.